 Cage-free.
 Free Run.
 Organic.
 Omega 3.
-Free range.
+Free-range.
 Oh my!
 What do all these “terms” mean?

 For the average consumer trying to make more mindful choices, shopping can be a major stress thanks to clever marketing and smart catchphrases that are intended to prompt us into buying products we think are good for us.
+This is known as Greenwashing.

 This is very apparent when it comes to buying eggs.
 Eggs are amazing, they are an excellent source of protein, they are packed with vitamins and nutrients that our bodies need and what’s better than eggs for dinner, right?